DavidWittman/ansible-redis/README.md

 redis-slave0[1:3].example.com

 [redis-sentinel]
-redis-sentinel0[1:3].example.com redis_sentinel=True
+redis-sentinel0[1:3].example.com
 ```

-Above, we've added three more hosts in the **redis-sentinel** group (though this group serves no purpose within the role, it's merely an identifier), and set the `redis_sentinel` variable inline within the inventory file.
+Above, we've added three more hosts in the **redis-sentinel** group (though this group serves no purpose within the role, it's merely an identifier).

 Now, all we need to do is set the `redis_sentinel_monitors` variable to define the Redis masters which Sentinel should monitor.
 In this case, I'm going to do this within the playbook: